Month: August 2017

 Eclipse 2017

 Hey Guys!!
-We’re interrupting our regularly scheduled blog post to bring to you a special post about our #eclipse2017 experience!
+We’re interrupting our regularly scheduled blog post lineup to bring to you a special post about our #eclipse2017 experience!
 If I added this post to the end of the post que y’all wouldn’t see it until October sometime.
 I thought y’all might like it sooner rather than later.

 We traveled to the Omaha, NE area to visit with some friends so we were very near the path of totality.

 Our day started at an extremely early 5am.
 For those of you who know us or have followed along for awhile…y’all know just how early this is for us.
-So…early!!
+So, so…early!!
 And it was raining.
 Rain is not how I had envisioned our eclipse day starting off, but I remained steadfastly hopeful that the clouds would clear at the right time.

 National Parks are kind of our thing.
 We can’t get enough of them.
 So, we thought it was fitting that we watch the eclipse at a National Park that happened to be in the path of totality!
 We ended up at the Homestead National Monument of America in Nebraska with about ten-thousand of our closest friends.
 We arrived super early and actually got a parking spot about 3/4 of a mile from the park on a dirt road in between fields of corn.
+The city of Beatrice, NE and the National Park did a fantastic job of organizing the chaos.
+We arrived at the NP right after 8am and the parking was already turning into a nightmare.

 We claimed our real estate for the day, the boys got started on their Junior Rangering, and we checked out our eclipse glasses to make sure they worked.
 The NPS created a special booklet, patch, and badge for the eclipse!
 What?!?
-Our little Junior Rangers were stoked until we found out the Park had run out of the booklets the day before.
+Our little Junior Rangers were so stoked until we found out the Park had run out of the booklets the day before.
+What?!
 But!
 They gave them the regular Junior Ranger booklet for the Park and told them they’d still get all of the eclipse goodies on top of the usual badges.
 Score!

 Our little area of the NP was starting to fill in.
 It was still pretty early here.
 Close to 10am.
 We decided to grab some food so we would miss some of the later lines and so we wouldn’t be fumbling with food when the show started at 11:37am.